Deployment

 • port 80 is not used (localhost, check for nginx or apache service)

-An example docker-compose YAML file:
+Alternatively, an example docker-compose YAML file:

 services: